 I am on the 2025–2026 academic job market.

-I am a final year PhD Candidate in Operations Management at the Kellogg School of Management, Northwestern University, advised by Professor Jan A. Van Mieghem, with Professor Itai Gurvich, Professors Robert Bray and Professor Lauren Xiaoyuan Lu on my thesis committee.
+I am a final year PhD Candidate in Operations Management at the Kellogg School of Management, Northwestern University, advised by Professor Jan A. Van Mieghem, with Professor Itai Gurvich, Professor Robert Bray, and Professor Lauren Xiaoyuan Lu on my thesis committee.

 Contact: yao.li [at] kellogg.northwestern.edu